civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Fixed:    A newly founded city does not show up as underwater city when it is
           founded.
 Fixed:    Barbarians attack someone else if you are protected by the Great Wall.
-Fixed:    A combat event error that poped up when you closed the battle window.
+Fixed:    A combat event error pop up when you closed the battle window.
 Fixed:    The map is only centered if the AutoCenter option is enabled.
 Fixed:    The city control panel is updated even if the visible player is a
           robot.
 Fixed:    The slic file path is stored even if slic debugging is set to no. This
           fixes a crash but possibly needs slic reloading to have an effect on on games saved before this version.
-Changed:  Exposed the tile set indeces of the road tiles to tileimp.txt.
+Changed:  Exposed the tile set indices of the road tiles to tileimp.txt.
 Fixed:    The AI selects a new advance or a new government in the same turn
           when they become available.
 Fixed:    A bug that prevented the AI from attacking.